 Fast business processes, information management excellence and ECM maturity define how successful organizations are in today’s information-driven economy.

-Capture is where it all begins, including the capture of paper and hard copy documents (document scanning).
+Information capture is where it all begins, including the capture of paper and hard copy documents (document capture).
 The faster, more accurate and more secure the information flows from paper into processes, ECM systems and other information management systems or LOB apps that are connected with the capture solution or have it embedded, the faster and better the outcomes.

 Document capture and scanning have moved from the once dominant centralized approach to a decentralized or distributed model for multiple reasons.
 This way, capture has extended its reach, enabling higher efficiency and meeting the needs for speed and increasingly decentralized organizations.
 With web-based capture, mobile capture, distributed scanning and ubiquitous cross-device capture, the benefits of a decentralized approach are further enhanced.

 The benefits of a decentralized capture and document scanning approach are numerous.
 They include:

 - The possibility to capture closer to the source and the customer, speeding up processes, improving security and accuracy and enhancing customer experience.

 - Cost reductions as documents don’t need to be transported or mailed to a central location, further enhancing security and accuracy as documents don’t get lost or damaged during transport.